-Family mediation is compulsory for parties are unable to agree about the split of their finances at or after divorce, or if they cannot agree to arrangements for their children.
+In fact, in certain circumstances, family mediation is compulsory, such as where parties are unable to agree on the division of matrimonial assets at or after divorce, or if they cannot agree on the arrangements for the care of their children.

-In Family Mediation the mediator can give information about law but cannot give any legal advice about what you can or should do.
+In family mediation, the mediator can explain and elaborate on the law but cannot give any legal advice about what you can or should do.
 An agreement reached in a mediation session is not legally binding until you have had it drawn up as an official agreement by a family lawyer.

-Your family solicitor can help you before mediation starts, in between sessions and when an agreement has been reached.
-It is essential that you check with your family solicitor that whatever agreement you have reached is fair to you.
-This is especially important when you are trying to reach a financial settlement.
+Though you can go into mediation without a lawyer, a family lawyer can help you before mediation starts, in between sessions and when an agreement has been reached.
+It is essential that you check with your family lawyer that the agreement you have reached fully protects your rights.

 Our legal team at Yeo Law are trained and well-versed in working with mediators and couples when it comes to divorce mediation in Singapore.
 Call us at 62203400 to ensure that all matters pertaining to your divorce are well catered for before, during and after the mediation process.